• Now that you’re checked in - WiFi password and Information

 Now Serving: B&B Recipes

-Spring & Summer Bring the special touch a gourmet B&B breakfast to your home with these easy recipes.
+Spring & Summer Bring the special touch of a gourmet B&B breakfast to your home with these easy recipes.
 Enjoy summer's bounty at the peak of ripeness with fresh salads and light lunches.
 The Midnight Sun grows our vegetables giant-sized,and one salmon run after another give Alaskans good cause to celebrate with fish barbeques and picnics.

 More for this B&B recipe >>>